SamuelVedel/kerpad/README.md

 To determine which edge limits fits the best for you, you can do:
 ```
-sudo ./kerpad -d
+sudo ./kerpad -v
 ```
-This will display the coordinates on the touchpad while touching it, instead of moving the mouse.
+This will display the coordinates on the touchpad while touching it.

 ### Configure mouse speed